Mayoralty of Eric Adams: Kathy Hochul

 Adams and Kathy Hochul, Governor of New York, have known each other since as early as 2014.
-Unlike past relationships between mayors of New York City and governors of New York, their relationship has been characterized as positive, though some tension has reportedly emerged between the two due to the ongoing migrant crisis in New York.
+Unlike past relationships between mayors of New York City and governors of New York, their relationship has been characterized as positive, though some tension reportedly emerged between the two due to the ongoing migrant crisis in New York.
 The previous mayor, Bill de Blasio, and governor, Andrew Cuomo, fought frequently.

 Bill de Blasio

 Adams has criticized his predecessor, Bill de Blasio, and de Blasio's administration.
 Before a 2023 interview with Benjamin Hart, de Blasio indicated he would not comment directly on the stances taken by Adams tenure as mayor.

 Joe Biden and Biden administration

 After winning the Democratic primary in 2021, Adams met with President Joe Biden at the White House.
 While campaigning, Adams referred to himself as the "Biden of Brooklyn".
 In 2021, after the White House meeting, Gregory Krieg, writing for CNN characterized Adams as one of the "White House's treasured allies".

 Intelligencer reported in September 2023 that Adams was originally supposed to be a member of an advisory board providing counsel to Biden during his 2024 bid to retain the presidency, but was removed from the list of potential members.